piechartssuck/courses/content/en/work/cv-html.md

 <div class="concise">

-- Authored and co-authored 10+ peer-reviewed publications, contributing to various fields including program evaluation.
+- <b>Authored Publications</b>.
+Contributed to various fields including program evaluation through authoring and co-authoring over 10 peer-reviewed publications.
-- Conducted over 20 rigorous evaluations leading to increases in program effectiveness.
+- <b>Conducted Rigorous Evaluations</b>.
+Led more than 20 evaluations that resulted in increases in program effectiveness and capacity building.
-- Designed and deployed multiple interactive surveys using HTML, CSS, and JavaScript on the Qualtrics platform, eliciting responses from a total of about 7,000 respondents.
+- <b>Designed and Deployed Interactive Surveys</b>.
+Utilized HTML, CSS, and JavaScript on the Qualtrics platform to create multiple surveys, garnering approximately 7,000 responses.
-- Extracted and cleaned data from multiple remote sources; developed and published 20+ interactive visualizations for public reporting and client dissemination using Rmarkdown and Shiny.
+- <b>Extracted and Cleaned Data for Visualization</b>.
+Pulled data from various remote sources; cleaned and wrangled it, then developed and published over 20 interactive visualizations for public reporting and client dissemination using RMarkdown and Shiny.
-- Mentored 4 Masters and Doctoral students, guiding them to successful completion of their academic research projects.
+- <b>Mentored Students</b>.
+Guided 4 Masters and Doctoral students to the successful completion of their academic research projects.
-- Taught courses in evaluation, measurement, research methods, and survey design, with a focus on data science techniques, to over 500 students.
+- <b>Taught Methods Based Courses</b>.
+Instructed over 500 students in evaluation, measurement, research methods, and survey design, emphasizing data science techniques.

 </div>